 Should I stop giving my child fruit juice?

-New guidelines recommend limiting fruit juice because it’s acidic and the sugar content can be harmful to teeth.
+Fruit juice is acidic and high in fruit sugar which can be harmful to teeth.
+Offer fresh fruit in place of fruit juices.
 If you give your child fruit juice ensure it is well-diluted and given at mealtimes only.